EDGE: The emergence of dwarf galaxy scaling relations from cosmological radiation-hydrodynamics simulations: EDGE2 numerical setup

 \subsection{Star formation}

 The star formation modelling remains unchanged compared to \citet{Agertz2020EDGE}.
 We model star formation following a Kennicutt-Schmidt law (\citealt{Schmidt1959, Kennicutt1998}):

-where $\dot{\rho}_{*}$ is the instantaneous star formation rate in a gas cell, $\epsilonff$ is the star formation efficiency per free-fall time, $\rho_{g}$ and $T_g$ are the gas cell density and temperature, $\tff=\sqrt{3\pi/32G\rho}$ is the local free-fall time. $\rho_\star = 300 \, \mppercmcube$ and $T_{\star} = 1000$ K are imposed thresholds that gas must satisfy to qualify for star formation, and we assume $\epsilonff = 10\%$ throughout. $T_{\star}$ is higher than in \textsc{edge1} (100 K) to compensate for the additional heating from radiative feedback -- Section~\ref{sec:numerics:tstar} explores the impact of this parameter in more detail.
+where $\dot{\rho}_{*}$ is the instantaneous star formation rate (SFR) in a gas cell, $\epsilonff$ is the star formation efficiency per free-fall time, $\rho_{g}$ and $T_g$ are the gas cell density and temperature, and $\tff=\sqrt{3\pi/32G\rho}$ is the local free-fall time.
+We choose $\rho_\star = 300 \, \mppercmcube$, corresponding roughly to the average density of giant molecular clouds and to the density needed to form a $300 \, \Msol$ stellar population at our resolution (see below).
+We pick a constant $\epsilonff = 10\%$ which, at $\approx3 \, \pc$ resolution, has been shown to reproduce key star formation observables such as the density and energy power spectra of the ISM in Milky Way-like galaxies (\citealt{Grisdale2017}), the properties of giant molecular clouds (\citealt{Grisdale2018}), and the observed star formation efficiency in molecular clouds (\citealt{Grisdale2019}).
+This value is also compatible with typical predictions from multi-free-fall models and star formation simulations with similar resolution (e.g. \citealt{Federrath2012, Padoan2012}).
+We also implement a temperature threshold of $T_{\star} = 1000 \, \K$, which is higher than in \textsc{edge1} (100 K) to compensate for the additional heating from radiative feedback.
+The original motivation for $T_{\star}$ is to ensure that star-forming gas is cold enough to represent (potentially unresolved) molecular gas.
+As we will see in Section~\ref{sec:numerics:tstar}, however, the choice of this parameter leads to unwanted numerical effects due to the coupling between star formation and radiative heating.

 For every gas cell satisfying our threshold conditions, we sample Equation~\eqref{eq:schmidt} stochastically with a Poisson process so that the expectation of the local SFR equals $\dot{\rho}_{*}$ (\citealt{Rasera2006}).
-Stellar particles have initial masses of $300 \ \Msol$ and assume a \citet{Kroupa2001} initial mass function (IMF).
-This mass is enough to appropriately sample massive stars and their feedback in an IMF (see e.g. \citealt{Smith2021IMF}) which is key for radiative feedback which is still modelled as an IMF-averaged process (as opposed to SN feedback for which SNe are individually sampled).
+Stellar particles have initial masses of $300 \ \Msol$ and assume a \citet{Kroupa2001} IMF.
+This mass is at the boundary of ensuring that stochastic effects are averaged over at our resolution (see e.g. \citealt{Smith2021IMF}).
+This is key for radiative feedback which is still modelled as an IMF-averaged process (as opposed to SN feedback for which SNe are individually sampled).
+We will explore the consequences of these choices in the future with a star-by-star \textsc{edge} implementation (\citealt{Andersson2025}).